July 28, 2008

 14. GODZILLA vs MECHAGODZILLA (1974)

-Sony Pictures have released a 2.35 anamorphic widescreen DVD, with optional English and Japanese soundtracks and English subtitles.
+Sony Pictures have released a 2.35 anamorphic widescreen DVD (pictured), with optional English and Japanese soundtracks and English subtitles.
 Don't get confused with the other four films with MechaGodzilla in the title!

 15. TERROR OF MECHAGODZILLA (1975)

 Non-stop alien superspy action in the best seventies Godzilla movie.
-Only time you'll see naked breasts in the series!
+Only time you'll see breasts in the series (sort of)!

-BEWARE the Simitar and Sony DVD releases, they are cropped to full-frame 1.33.
+BEWARE both the Simitar and Sony DVD releases, they are cropped to full-frame 1.33.

 16. THE RETURN OF GODZILLA (1985)

 Like the 1954 film, there were two very different cuts of this, with an awful (really awful) Raymond Burr version, shortened from the Japanese, dubbed into English, with more comedy and intrusive Dr Pepper product placement!
 The longer Japanese cut is by far the better version.
-They were also called Godzilla 1984 and Godzilla 1985.
+Also called Godzilla 1984 (in Japan) and Godzilla 1985 (in the US).

-The Japanese version was released by Universe Video in Hong Kong, on an NTSC region 3 DVD as The Return of Godzilla.
-It's widescreen, with Japanese audio and English subtitles (but sharing the screen with Chinese subtitles).
+This has never been on DVD in the USA.
+The Japanese version has been released by Universe Video in Hong Kong, on an NTSC region 3 DVD as The Return of Godzilla (pictured).
+It's widescreen, with Japanese audio and English subtitles (that share the screen with Chinese subtitles).
 The US version was last seen on VHS as Godzilla - The Legend is Reborn.

 17. GODZILLA vs BIOLLANTE (1989)